ArcadeTV/msuplus-tracker/README.md

 ### soundPacks

 All soundPacks are maintained by Relikk.
-A link with the packs for the current patches is in the works.
+[This folder](https://mega.nz/folder/5MlkSBqR#ZzodSLacnwV3d9I6mGiYLw) contains soundPacks for current patches in development.

 If you need test-tracks for soundPack-creation, you will find numbered text-to-speech wave files in the `audio` folder.